Corruption (1933 film)

 Corruption is a 1933 American Pre-Code film directed by Charles E. Roberts and starring Evalyn Knapp and Preston Foster.
 The film is also known as Double Exposure in the United Kingdom.

-Plot summary
+Plot

-Tim Butler (Preston Foster) is elected Mayor of a city known for corruption, unfortunately, he is elected by those who are corrupt.
-Butler is set up and removed from office, to only be convicted of killing Regan (Warner Richmond), a major member of the political machine.
-Butler is helped by his loyal assistant, Ellen (Evalyn Knapp) and is eventually exonerated.
+Tim Butler is elected Mayor of a city known for corruption, unfortunately, he is elected by those who are corrupt.
+Butler is set up and removed from office, to only be convicted of killing Regan, a major member of the political machine.
+Butler is helped by his loyal assistant, Ellen and is eventually exonerated.